Approximately counting independent sets of a given size in bounded-degree graphs

 as $\Delta\to\infty$.
 The constant $e/(1+e)$ is approximately $0.731$, and our hardness proof shows that $\alpha_c(\Delta)$ is a tight threshold.

 Our sampling algorithm is based on searching over possible values of $\lam$ until we find one for which the expected size of an independent set from the hard-core model is close to the target $k$.
-We then repeatedly sample from the hard-core model until we obtain an independent set of size $k$ and output this independent set.
+We then resort to rejection sampling to obtain an independent set of the desired size: we repeatedly sample from the hard-core model and output the first independent set of size $k$ that is produced.
 Our approximate counting algorithm is based on a standard reduction of approximate counting to approximate sampling.

-The method of sampling from the canonical ensemble by sampling from the grand canonical ensemble and conditioning on obtaining an object the desired size is quite old and appears in the seminal papers of Jerrum and Sinclair~\cite{jerrum1989approximating,JS93}.
+The method of sampling from the canonical ensemble by sampling from the grand canonical ensemble and conditioning on obtaining an object of the desired size is quite old and appears in the seminal papers of Jerrum and Sinclair~\cite{jerrum1989approximating,JS93}.
 The key technical step in applying this method is to prove a lower bound on the probability of obtaining the desired size; in~\cite{jerrum1989approximating,JS93} this is accomplished by using log-concavity of the specific distribution on sizes.
 Since the hard-core model does not have this property in general, we need a different argument; our new argument is based on the rapid mixing of Glauber dynamics.